cloudacademypilot/mlops-with-azure-machine-learning/steps/1_using-an-azure-machine-learning-job-for-automation/documentation.md

     ![azlogin](./assets/36_azlogin.jpg "azlogin")

-3. You will see a link and and a code to authenticate.
-Go to the link and enter the code to authenticate.
-And select your account and click **Continue**.
+3. You will see a link and a code to authenticate.
+Open the link and enter the code to authenticate and select your account and click **Continue**.

     ![azlogin](./assets/37_azlogin.jpg "azlogin")

     ![azlogin](./assets/38_azlogin.jpg "azlogin")

-4. Now, you can submit an Azure Machine Learning job using the following command:
+4. After logging in, you can submit an Azure Machine Learning job using the following command:

     ![runjob](./assets/37_runjob.jpg "runjob")